walmir/xare/README.md

 A goal of this project is to implement as many of the Enterprise Integration Patterns from the book by Gregor Hohpe and Bobby Woolf as possible.
 Currently, though only the Splitter EIP is implemented.

+## Selectors

+A selector can be used by route nodes to select the part of a packet that is to be processed by the node.
+A selector can be configured by setting an expression language (currently only JsonPath is supported) and a selection expression.
+In the example below, the splitter attempts to select a books list, while the logger node the splitters sub-route selects the book title to be logged out.

 ## Route Configuration

 Route Configuration can be done either programmatically or using JSON.
 The following is an example of a route containing a splitter node and two logger nodes.